m1m0ve/michaelvoropanov.github.io/_posts/2023-11-30-reading-list.md

 layout: post
 ---

-Although never complete here are some of the books I want to read or read again:

-Reading This Year:
+December 2023:

  - "The Little Prince" by Antoine de Saint-Exupéry
  - "Old Man and The Sea" by Ernest Hemingway
  - "1984" by George Orwell
  - "Ignition" by John D. Clarke
+ - "Rules For Radicals" by Saul Alinsky
  - "The Hitchhiker's Guide to the Galaxy" by Douglas Adams
+    - "Restaurant at the End of the Universe"
+    - "Life, the Universe and Everything"
+    - "So Long, and Thanks for All the Fish"
+    - "Young Zaphod Plays It Safe"
+    - "Mostly Harmless"

 ---
  - "The Elephant in the Brain" by Kevin Simler and Robin Hanson